dalehamel/mctop-tool-example/docs/00200-flash-sale-hotkey.md

 tries to devise pathological scenarios using our internal load-testing tools, used to simulate flash-sale application flows against the platform.

-Meanwhile, the other "Blue" monitors the system and mitigates or documents any issues that may arise.
+Meanwhile, the other "Blue team" monitors the system to investigate and mitigate any issues that may arise.

 During one such exercise, my colleague Bassam Mansoob [@bassam] detected that there were a few instances where a specific Rails Cache ring would be